Hi. I hate my life. And myself.

 And by that I don’t mean scroll bored and sad through Instagram.
-I mean sit up comfy in your bed or at your desk and open up WeHeartIt or Pinterest or whatever and look for Inspo.
+I mean sit up comfy in your bed or at your desk and open up WeHeartIt, Pinterest or whatever and look for Inspo.

 I often experience having an image, a mood or atmosphere in my head but being unable to quite grasp what it is.
 So spending some time looking around websites may either give the idea you already have a shape and name, or give you a whole new perspective on what you want.

-Disclaimer for Moodboards: We spend to much time envisioning what we want exactly, that we take the interesting part of moodboards away.
+Disclaimer for Moodboards: We spend alot of time envisioning what we want exactly, that we take the interesting part of moodboards away.
 The Mood.
 Go for pictures, quotes, videos etc. that show the atmosphere you later want to convey through your lifestyle, clothes etc. Don’t just copy paste someone elses life.

 Also: Again.
 We try to describe things to specifically.
-When describing something you can use words that you usually wouldn’t use when describing a mood.
-For example through colours or completely unrelated things.
-(I mean we all know the expression feeling blue)
+When describing something you can use words that you usually wouldn’t use, for example colors.
+(I mean we all know the expression “feeling blue”)

 I recently saw an ad by Headspace in which they called one of their “podcasts” (??) “rainday antiques” AND OH BOY DO I LOVE THAT EXPRESSION